nixworks/public/news/2008/11/27/README.md

 ##### Suicide
 ### [ A suicide car bomb explodes near the United States embassy in Kabul, Afghanistan, with at least one person dead. ](/news/2008/11/27/a-suicide-car-bomb-explodes-near-the-united-states-embassy-in-kabul-afghanistan-with-at-least-one-person-dead.md)
-_Context: Afghan, embassies, car bomb, United States, Kabul, suicide_
+_Context: Afghan, car bomb, suicide, United States, embassies, Kabul_

 ##### Oruzgan Province
 ### [ An Australian soldier is killed and several injured in fighting in Oruzgan Province, Afghanistan. ](/news/2008/11/27/an-australian-soldier-is-killed-and-several-injured-in-fighting-in-oruzgan-province-afghanistan.md)